TheMarex/ba-thesis/text/4_stabilizer.md

 Thus in single support we can guarantee that we realize our reference force.
 In dual support we know that $f^d_L + f^d_R = M \cdot g$.
 If we apply the same reasoning as above we know that $f^d_L + f^d_R = f_L + f_R$.
 If we can additionally make sure that $f^d_L - f^d_R = f_L - f_R$ we can deduce that $f^d_L = f_L$ and $f^d_R = f_R$.
-Equation \ref{eq:ds-torque} can be used to calculate the ZMP position from the applied forces and torques on the foot.
-If both reference torques and reference forces on the feet are realized, that will guarantee the reference ZMP is also realized.

 Since the $x$ and $y$ components of both $f^d_L - f^d_R$ and $f_L = f_R$ are zero we only need to control the $z$ components.
 As we motivated in the beginning of this section, differences in floor height are the main cause of deviation in the force.